jerolon/Dlaeve_genome/README.md

 ### 3d-dna chromosome assembly
 The elegant scripts by (Dudchenko et al., Science, 2017) only need awk installed and java to run juicebox for the manipulation of *.hic files.
 The use of `parallel` also speeds things up.
 The 3D-DNA pipeline was used to error-correct, anchor, order and orient the pieces in the draft assembly.
 The 3D-DNA visualization module, in conjunction with Juicer Tools, was used to create contact maps for the draft and the final genome assemblies.
+Already the "round 0" of 3D-DNA results in an assembly with 31 chromosomes.
+The resolution parameters just give a balance between how much repeat or exogenous sequence is included in the scaffolds.
+This is is one reason why we took care to figure out what is in the unplaced scaffolds after the assembly.
+And why we aligned the chromosomes to closely related genomes for quality control.
 ```
 module load parallel/20180122
 java -version